HayananT/Enhanzer-Hayanan/README.md

-# Enhanzer-Hayanan
-Enhancer Assignment – Book Management App This repository contains the Enhancer assignment – a Book Management application with Angular (frontend) and c#/.NET (backend), developed as part of the assignment by Hayanan.
+# Enhancer Assignment - Book Management App

+This is a full-stack assignment completed by **Hayanan** for Enhancer.

+## 📚 Features

+- Add, edit, delete, and list books
+- Angular frontend with Material UI
+- C#/.NET backend with REST APIs
+- Data is stored in list

+## 🚀 Technologies Used

+- Angular
+- Angular Material
+- TypeScript
+- C#
+- .NET